-Forty kilometres north of Pretoria is a ring of hills a kilometre in diameter and 100 m high.
-These are the walls of the Tswaing Meteorite Crater left by an asteroid that hit the area some 200 000 years ago.
+Some 40 km north of Pretoria is a ring of hills 1 km in diameter and 100 m high.
+These are the walls of the Tswaing Meteorite Crater, left by an asteroid that hit the area some 200 000 years ago.
 There is a museum adjacent to this site.
 The crater is covered with indigenous trees and bushes, which attract a variety of bird life.